stand tall for what is right

 – Nick Farr Jones: Patron and Chairman of the Board

-Stand Tall was founded in 2012 by Angela Farr-Jones and Jeanine Treharne in response to the tragic level of drug use, depression, bullying, hopelessness and self-harm among high school students.
+Stand Tall was founded in 2012 by Angela Farr-Jones, Jeanine Treharne and Roslyn Hills in response to the tragic level of drug use, depression, bullying, hopelessness and self-harm among high school students.

 They had a vision to provide an event that would engage young people by providing a message of hope and inspiration, presenting it in an exciting, rock concert environment through the real stories of successful, young pop culture role models who had experienced these things.